Fall 2014 Portfolio Review Information and Applications

 - Interview is conducted with 1-2 art faculty.
 This interview is scheduled when submitting written application.

-- The reviewing faculty will recommend a 'pass' or 'no pass' status based on the artwork submission and interview.
+- The reviewing faculty will recommend a 'pass' or 'no pass' status based on the required paperwork, artwork submission and interview.

 Criteria for a successful portfolio review

 The portfolio should show a full range of the highest quality work produced from foundation courses or independent work experience that show quality and experience in observational and creative drawing, 2D, 3D, computer studio work.
 This should be work representing a college level foundation experience.
 If the student applicant has taken any SCSU upper-level studio courses then representative work from the class should to be included in the presentation.

 - Presentation: Work is to be presented in a professional manner.
 Student will install artwork on a wall space approximately 4 or 5 feet wide.
 The name of the presenter is to be clearly labeled.
 Project titles and descriptions should be used where appropriate and be easily readable.